-I may see a lot of people with red Potter Park Zoo shirts on.
+I may see a lot of people working at different parts of the zoo.
 They can help me if I have a question about where to go or where I can find something to eat.
-They work all around the zoo.

-If I need help I can always ask our Public Safety Officers and they will help me with any problem, big or small!
+If I need help I can always ask our Public Safety Rangers and they will help me with any problem, big or small!